Cost of Living in Milton Keynes 2026: Rent, Groceries & Salary Breakdown

 median after tax pay vs mk housing costs

-Now that you’ve seen how transport adds to your monthly outgoings, it’s time to compare those costs to typical take-home pay to see what’s affordable in Milton Keynes.
-You’ll find median after-tax salary figures around $3,473/month and an average net salary of £2,585.47, so you can quickly judge rent and other housing costs against realistic income.
+Now compare those costs to typical take-home pay.
+Median after-tax salary sits around £2,480 a month and average net salary is also near that mark, so you can quickly judge rent and other housing costs against realistic income.
 The ERI index helps compare MK’s cost of living to national averages (about an 8% differential), giving you a consistent lens for relocation decisions.
+Figures drawn from sources such as ERI.

-• For a family scenario (ERI assumptions), check net salary vs. two-bedroom housing costs and essential expenses.
+• For a family scenario, check net salary versus two-bedroom housing costs and essential expenses.

 • Use the median/net salary to compute affordability ratios (rent-to-net-salary) and decide what percentage of income you’ll allocate to rent.